finom/vovk.dev/src/pages/customization.md

 VOVK_FETCHER="./src/lib/myFetchingFunction" vovk dev
 ```

-By default Vovk.ts uses fetcher defined at `vovk/client/defaultFetcher` and you can check its source code [here](https://github.com/finom/vovk/blob/main/src/client/defaultFetcher.ts).
+By default Vovk.ts uses fetcher defined at `vovk/client/defaultFetcher` and you can check its [source code on Github](https://github.com/finom/vovk/blob/main/src/client/defaultFetcher.ts).

 The fetcher accepts two arguments:
-- An object that is provided by internal Vovk.ts code that includes HTTP method information and utilities:
+- An object that is provided by the internal Vovk.ts code that includes HTTP method information and utilities:
     - `httpMethod` - the HTTP metod;
     - `getEndpoint` - an utility that builds request endpoiint from `prefix`, `query` and `params`;
     - `validate` - a function that validates `body` and `query` of the request;